FREMM multipurpose frigate: Indonesia

 On 10 June 2021, Indonesia signed a contract with Fincantieri for the order of six FREMM frigates and two Maestrale-class frigates and other logistical support.
 There may be collaboration between PT-PAL Shipyard on Java and Fincantieri.

+Greece

+Following the unsuccessful negotiations of 2009-2018, which fell through due to the Greek economic crisis, in April 2025 Greek Minister for National Defence Nikos Dendias announced to the Delphi Economic Forum.
+Greece would again seek to purchase two used FREMM frigates from Italy, as part of the country's €25 billion multi-year defence plan.
+In September 2025, the intent was formalised by signing a naval cooperation agreement for 2+2 frigates, between Greece and Fincantieri who will upgrade and modernise the first two Bergamini class vessels (Carlo Bergamini-GP and Virginio Fasan-ASW) and the follow-on option of two more.
+With the signing of the MoU, Greece will proceed with the specific requirements of the armament suite, to allow compatibility with systems on the FDI Kimon-class frigates.
+The Italian Teseo anti-ship missiles will probably be replaced with Exocet or Harpoon, while there is interest in the new ELSA missile system also to be integrated.
+The first ship is expected to be handed over before 2029, as Italy receives its first Fremm EVO replacement.

 Unsuccessful bids

 Canada

 In April 2013, the French government showcased the FREMM class in Halifax, Nova Scotia, with the hope of selling to the Royal Canadian Navy for the Single Class Surface Combatant Project.

 In September 2017, a variant of the FREMM was offered directly to the Ministry of Defence, in an attempt to protect intellectual property.
 This direct bid included delivery of the first ship in 2019 if accepted within the year and a fixed price of $30 billion for all 15 ships, versus the $62 billion estimated for the government's prime-contractor ship building plan.
 In December 2017 the offer was rejected by the Public Services and Procurement Canada, citing the unsolicited nature of the bid as undermining the fair and competitive nature of the procurement".
 In October 2018, the Type 26 design was chosen by Canada as the winner of the program.
 On 8 February 2019, a contact was signed by Canada to build Type 26 vessels.